 In recent years, communities have greatly expanded the type and scope of their watershed restoration activities.
 For example, the Center recently surveyed more than 50 communities of all sizes to measure their current activity in urban watershed restoration.
 The average community had engaged in at least 10 of the 17 core restoration programs recommended as part of a local Smart Watersheds Program (CWP, 2004).
 Table 1 presents some of the interesting highlights from the survey.
 As can be seen, at least half of the communities reported some level of activity in many areas of urban watershed restoration.
-This finding suggests that more staff, programs, funding and mapping are available to support urban watershed restoration than ever before, and communities are rapidly acquiring more practical skills and experience to implement
+This finding suggests that more staff, programs, funding and mapping are available to support urban watershed restoration than ever before, and communities are rapidly acquiring more practical skills and experience to implement restoration practices.
+At the same time, the survey revealed that most local restoration efforts were still in an experimental or demonstration stage, and few communities had systematically integrated their restoration efforts at the subwatershed scale

 Table 1: Selected Results of National Survey of Municipal Watershed Restoration Activity

 Restoration Activity or Practice Communities Reporting Activity (%)

 Small Watershed Planning 55

 Subwatershed GIS Mapping 80

 Rapid Stream Assessment 49

 Storm Water Retrofitting 53

 Stream Restoration 51

 Discharge Prevention 63

 Urban Forestry 49

 Watershed Education 65

 Hotspot Pollution Prevention 35

 Public Involvement 71

-Note: 50 + communities surveyed, with
+Note: FO L communities our round with populations remains from

-25,000 to 2,000,000.
+Note: 50 + communities surveyed, with populations ranging from 25,000 to 2,000,000.
 Restoration activity tended to be slightly higher in communities with larger populations and in those covered by Phase I storm water NPDES permits.
 For complete survey results, consult CWP (2004)